 Secondly, you'll want to plan your attractions for the day keeping in mind the gate cost of each.
 Some attractions have a low entrance fee.
 If you just visit those, you won't get as much savings as you would if you visited ones with a higher cost.

-If you are intending to visit at least 3 of the more expensive Chicago attractions in 1 day, or at least 4 or 5 of them in two or three days, then a Go Chicago Card is probably a good deal, especially if you catch one of the many discount periods.
+If you are intending to visit at least 3 of the more expensive Chicago attractions in 1 day, or at least 4 or 5 of them in two or three days, then a Go Chicago Pass is probably a good deal, especially if you catch one of the many discount periods.

-Because of today’s technology, there are three different ways to receive your card.
+Because of today's technology, there are three different ways to receive your pass.
 The most common way is to have it delivered straight to your smartphone.
 You can also have it sent to you via email or if you like, you can have it sent the old fashion way – snail mail.